WDI-SEA/react-development-course-materials/01-React Key Concepts/01-welcome-to-react-development.md

 ## Course Materials

-{Instructor note: This is your call!
-Choose ONE of the below}.

-- Lessons for the day will be linked at the beginning of the day. or
-- Lessons for the course will can be viewed here - don't go too far ahead! or
-- Each lesson will be shared before the lesson.

-The lessons are interactive to give as much programming practice as possible, so be sure you get the links and follow along!
+Lecture decks and activity prompts can be downloaded as PDFs.
+However, you are encouraged to take your own notes throughout the course.

 <aside class="notes">

 **Teaching Tips**:

-- Choose one of the above.
-Then, take this time to give out the links if necessary.
+- Modify slide as needed to suit your preferences for material sharing.
-- If you're using Heroku, you should have a landing page with all slide links!
-You can share that.
+- If you're using Heroku, you can set up a landing page with links to materials that you will share out.

 </aside>